jeevanhd/Follow-along-ecom_app/readme.md

 - Implemented the logic to add quantity to cart functionality

 - Implemented the logic to update the quantity in the cart

+## Project Milestone 17

+### Implemented cart schema to store products

+- Created a cart schema to store products in the database

+- Implemented the logic to store products in the cart schema

+- Implemented the logic to fetch products from the cart schema

+- Implemented the logic to update products in the cart schema

+### Implemented an Endpoint to store receive and store product details in cart

+- Implemented an endpoint to store product details in the cart schema

+- Implemented the logic to receive product details from the frontend

+- Implemented the logic to store product details in the cart schema

+- Implemented the logic to send a response back to the frontend

+## Project Milestone 18

+### Implemented an Backend endpoint for cart page

+- Implemented an endpoint to fetch products from the cart schema

+- Implemented the logic to receive cart id from the frontend

+- Implemented the logic to fetch products from the cart schema

+### An Endpoint to get products inside cart for user

+- Implemented an endpoint to fetch products from the cart schema for a user

+- Implemented the logic to receive user id from the frontend

+- Implemented the logic to fetch products from the cart schema for the user

+### Endpoint to get products inside cart for user

+- Implemented an endpoint to fetch products from the cart schema for a user

+- Implemented the logic to receive user id from the frontend